tanhanwei/ar-creature/README.md

 Optionally, I also highly recommend that you include a 'MOVE.RUN' animation so that the creature can move faster when needed.

-If your 3D model do not have a custom running animation, you can duplicate its walking **Animation Playback Controller** and change its speed to 200%.
+If your 3D model does not have a custom running animation, you can duplicate its walking **Animation Playback Controller** and change its speed to 200%.
 Then, reduce its duration in the actionLUT by 50%.

 ## Determining the speed of moving actions
 The purpose of the calculation is to prevent the creature from 'sliding' if the wrong speed is used.
 To calculate the speed of each moving actions: